DeveloperSwastik/C-Code-Runner-Command-Line-Tool/README.md

 ```
 c_code_runner --version
 ```
-> _Note 4: Above commands work in case of method first of setup._
+> _Note 2: Above commands work in case of first method of setup._

-> _Note 5: If you are following method 2 then you have to just give relative path of **c_code_runner.exe** file to execute command if you copy paste the file in current working directory or else give absolute path to the **c_code_runner.exe** file to take use of it._
+> _Note 3: If you are following method 2 then you have to just give relative path of **c_code_runner.exe** file to execute command if you copy paste the file in current working directory or else give absolute path to the **c_code_runner.exe** file to take use of it._

 ```
 .\c_code_runner.exe --arguments